 Research from The National Cyber Security Centre found that there are significant gaps in password protection knowledge in the UK, with only 15% of survey respondents admitting to having sufficient knowledge about how to protect themselves.

-New technologies such as biometric and facial recognition have the potential to change the way we protect our digital identities, but full implementation is some way off.
+New technologies such as biometric and facial recognition have the potential to change the way we protect our digital identities, but are not yet considered mature enough to serve as a single authentication factor for critical business data.
 With that in mind, businesses cannot afford to let their security guard down while they wait for these new technologies to mature, potentially giving unwanted access to their vital company and customer data.
 Instead it’s hugely important that all businesses create alphanumeric passwords that are unique for each service, secure and give businesses as much protection as possible.

 Here, Jochen Haller, Head of Information Security at 1&1 IONOS, shares his top tips to achieve a secure business password protection strategy.